alexch/codelikethis/public/lessons/cs/state_machines.md

 * Many bugs are due to the system receiving unexpected input
 * If you get an "illegal state transition" error, then something unexpected *just* happened, and you may need to add a new transition or state to handle it when it happens again
+* Without a state machine, the system may remain in an invalid state for some time, making it harder to debug once something eventually *does* break

 # State of the State